Electoral history of Justin Trudeau

 This article is the Electoral history of Justin Trudeau, the twenty-third Prime Minister of Canada.
 Trudeau served as prime minister from November 4, 2015 to March 14, 2025, having won three general elections.

 A liberal, Trudeau was successful in his first general election as leader of the Liberal Party, which he defeated then-Prime Minister Stephen Harper and the Conservatives in the general election of 2015 and formed a majority government.
 He was re-elected with a minority government in 2019 and again in 2021.
 He resigned the party leadership in 2025 and was succeeded by Mark Carney.

 Trudeau has stood for election to the House of Commons five times and was elected each time (2008, 2011, 2015, 2019, 2021), until he retired in 2025.

+Unlike his predecessor and recent contemporaries, Trudeau never lost an election as party leader, nor as an MP, or a nomination; he was also the first prime minister to retire since former prime minister Jean Chrétien retired in 2003, and was succeeded as party leader, and prime minister by Paul Martin.

 Trudeau was elected leader of the Liberal Party in 2013, succeeding Michael Ignatieff, who retired from politics after losing the general election of 2011.